Ants invading house

 Sealing Entry Points

-Effectively preventing ant colonies from entering your home requires sealing all cracks and holes around floor and wall edges with cement or silicone filler.
+Effectively preventing ant colonies from entering your home requires sealing all cracks and holes around the floor and wall edges with cement or silicone filler.
 Remember, no hole is too small for ants to get through.
 Follow the streams of ants to identify the nest entrance, then give the hole a good spray of insecticide, and seal it.

 Ant infestations outside your home may be easier to control.
 Depending on whether you have pets or children around, consider a natural remedy before resorting to poisons.
 A quick and effective solution is to pour boiling water into the nest.
 Don't forget to also look for cracks around the exterior of your house and seal them using cement or silicone.